-Previous restrictions on Dusky Flathead for commercial fishers will also be lifted shortly, due to further available data and analysis being completed.
+Previous restrictions on Dusky Flathead for commercial fishers were lifted on 18 April 2017, due to further data and analysis being completed.

 Recommendations from the Williamtown Expert Panel also include changes to dietary advice on specific seafood species, including a reduction in the number of serves for some species.